-Renovating or redecorating your living space can be a lot of fun; it’s a chance to freshen things up in your home’s interior or put your own personal stamp on somebody else’s style.
-However, it’s not without its risks.
+Redecorating your living space can be a lot of fun; it’s a chance to freshen things up and embrace a new season of style.
+We all know, however, that it’s not without its potential slip-ups.

-A well-proportioned room is important, therefore getting the scale of your furniture right is a massive step towards avoiding any decor regrets.
-When measuring, you should account for the likes of bay windows, radiators, recesses and space which any doors need to open within, as well as any gaps left between the furniture and your walls.
-Using masking tape or similar to effectively ‘chalk out’ the shape of your furniture on your floor space is a great way to gain an idea of how big things are, where they will sit, how much space they’ll take up and also how much room will be left for you to manoeuvre in.
+The best solution?
+Measure, measure again – and even a third time if needed!
+As tedious as this may be, it’s going to pay dividends in the end.
+When measuring, don’t forget to account for the likes of bay windows, radiators, recesses and space which any doors need to open within.
+Another top tip is to use masking tape or similar to effectively ‘chalk out’ the shape of your furniture, where they will sit, how much space they’ll take up and also how much room will be left for you to manoeuvre in.

 Remember the Layout of your Room